 You can choose from many types of cranes, but one crane works best for each type of project.
 Consider these factors before selecting a crane for your project:

 - Consider the load weight and height needed.
 Cranes selection must factor in the lifting and height capacities and the horizontal distance the machine needs to cover for the project.
+Use the crane load chart to calculate the crane’s load capacity at different boom lengths.

 - Assess the job-site terrain.
 The evenness and stability of the terrain at a job site determine whether a project requires a mobile or fixed crane.
 Plus, crane operators must consider the size and openness of the work area when choosing a crane.